adamdbradley/foresight.js/README.md

 ## NoScript Element
 Immediately you'll notice that the _noscript_ element and its child _img_ is redundant, but with today's standards this is one of the issues we'll have to dance with.
 Until the web community comes up with a better method, their new standard becomes widely adopted by all the major browsers, and the updated browsers are installed on the billions of devices in the world, foresight's approach is one of the few that answers each of the [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images). _There is hope however for a new 'picture' element: [ Polyfilling picture without the overhead](http://www.w3.org/community/respimg/2012/03/15/polyfilling-picture-without-the-overhead/)_.

-Additionally, if javascript is not enabled and the _noscript_ _img_ is shown by the browser instead, the webpage should also hide the first _img_ so it doesn't show as a large broken image.
+Additionally, if javascript is not enabled and the browser shows the _noscript_ _img_ instead, the webpage should also hide the first _img_ so it's not seen as a large broken image.
 The head element of the document should contain:

     <style> .fs-img{ display:none }</style>